dominicOT/dominicOT/README.md

 - 👋 Hi, I’m Dominic OT
-- 👀 I’m interested in Artificial General Intelligence.
+- 👀 I’m interested in Artificial General Intelligence and Software Development.
-- 👀 I’m also interested in  Mobile App Development.
 - 🌱 I am a Computer Science student at the University of Makeni.
 - 💞️ I’m looking to collaborate on my Desktop Chat Application - krYptONeXuZ using the SMERN stack (Socket.io, MongoDB, Express, React and NodeJS).
 - 💞️ I'm also looking to collaborate on my Teen AI (adrit) using Python.